kerry-he/qics/README.md

 - **Complex-valued matrices**

   Users can specify whether cones involving symmetric matrices, such as the positive semidefinite cone or quantum relative entropy cone, are real-valuedor complex-valued (i.e., Hermitian).
-Support for Hermitian matrices is embedded directly in the definition of the cone, which is more computationally efficient than [lifting into the real-valued symmetric cone] (https://docs.mosek.com/modeling-cookbook/sdo.html#hermitian-matrices).
+Support for Hermitian matrices is embedded directly in the definition of the cone, which is more computationally efficient than [lifting into the real-valued symmetric cone](https://docs.mosek.com/modeling-cookbook/sdo.html#hermitian-matrices).